atareao/wireguard-indicator/README.md

 <span id="project_title">WireGuard Indicator</span> provide two ways to connect to your wireguard vpn:

--   nmcli
+- **nmcli**\
 With `nmcli` we need to add our `wg.conf` file connection first by `sudo nmcli connection import type wireguard file /path/to/your/your-wg-file.conf`, since <span id="project_title">WireGuard Indicator</span> pick up the connection of `type=wireguard` they'll show up on the drop down and toggled right away after import (note: you may want to disable the auto connect via `nm-connection-editor` or your distro network setting).

--   systemd
+- **systemd**\
 Add wireguard to systemd by running `sudo systemctl enable wg-quick@yourconfig.service`, make sure you have your `/etc/wireguard/config.conf` in place.

 <!-- start using -->
 ## Using <span id="project_title">WireGuard Indicator</span>

-When you start **<span id="project_title">WireGuard Indicator</span>** it goes to Indicator Area, as you can see in the next screenshot,
+When you start **<span id="project_title">WireGuard Indicator</span>** it appears in the Indicator Area, as you can see in the next screenshot:

 ![WireGuard Indicator](./screenshots/screenshot_01.png)

-In this screenshot, the language is Spanish, but, if there is no translation for your language, you will find the app in English.
+In this screenshot, the language is in Spanish.
+If there is no translation for your language, you can have the app in English.

-If you click to enable WireGuard, a dialog appears to ask you for your password to gain root rights.
+If you enable on one of the WireGuard connections, a dialog will appear and ask you for your password to gain root privileges.

 ![WireGuard Indicator](./screenshots/screenshot_02.png)

-You can set some options as you can see in next screenshot
+You can set additional options as you can see in next screenshot:

 ![WireGuard Indicator](./screenshots/screenshot_03.png)

-* Enable the dark theme for the WireGuard Indicator icon
+* Enable the dark theme for the WireGuard Indicator icon:

 ![WireGuard Indicator](./screenshots/screenshot_04.png)

-* Set the systemd service name
+* Set the `systemd` service name
 * Set the check time

 <!-- end using -->